wbjin/a2-videostreaming-via-cdn/README.md

    - **`python3`**: This invokes Python version 3.
    - **`webserver.py`**: The file that contains the Flask server code.
    - Once the server is running, it will listen on port 80 and serve files over HTTP.

-   You can access the web server by navigating to `http://localhost` in a web browser on your local machine.
+   - Make sure that the directory ```vod``` is in the same folder where you are running the webserver.

----
+   You can access the web server by navigating to `http://localhost` in the chrome web browser from the previous step.

 ### Step 6: Summary of Commands